202C-Pilot/202C-Master-Course/week13.md

 * the steps contain either too much or too little information; and
 * the writer has failed to include appropriate graphics that would simplify the instructions.

-These common problems make instruction sets very difficult for users; work to avoid them as you create your own instruction set.
+These common problems make instruction sets very difficult for users.
+Work to avoid them as you create your own instruction set.

 At the end of this lesson you will be able to: